ItzEnd777/Auronix/terms-and-conditions.md

 1. **No Warranty**: Auronix is provided "as is," with no warranties, expressed or implied, regarding its performance, reliability, or fitness for a particular purpose.

-2. **Indemnification**: You agree to indemnify and hold the developer harmless from any claims, damages, losses, or liabilities arising from your use of Excel.
+2. **Indemnification**: You agree to indemnify and hold the developer harmless from any claims, damages, losses, or liabilities arising from your use of Auronix.

 ## Miscellaneous